wh-alice/mig_visualstudio/vs/cross-platform/learn-app-building-basics-with-xamarin.forms-in-visual-studio.md

     }
     ```

 3. Run the app on all three platforms—Android, iOS, and Windows Phone—by right-clicking the appropriate project, selecting Set as startup project, and starting the app either on a device or in the emulator or simulator.
 Enter a valid United States zip code (such as 60601) and press the Get Weather button to display weather data for that region as shown below.
-You’ll of course need to have Visual Studio connected to a Mac OS X machine on your network for the iOS project.
+You’ll of course need to have Visual Studio connected to a Mac OS X computer on your network for the iOS project.

      ![The Weather App sample on Android, iOS, and Windows Phone](../cross-platform/media/crossplat-xamarin-formsguide-1.png "CrossPlat Xamarin FormsGuide 1")